Enhanced Mobility of Seniors & Individuals with Disabilities - Section 5310

 Nontraditional Section 5310 project examples include:

-- building an accessible path to a bus stop, including curb-cuts, sidewalks, accessible pedestrian signals or other accessible features
+- Construction of an accessible path to a bus stop, including curb-cuts, sidewalks, accessible pedestrian signals or other accessible features

-- purchasing vehicles to support new accessible taxi, rides sharing and/or vanpooling programs
+- Purchase of vehicles to support new accessible taxi, rides sharing and/or vanpooling programs

-Section 5310 funds are available to the states during the fiscal year of apportionment plus two additional years (total of three years).
+Section 5310 funds are available to the states and designated recipients during the fiscal year of apportionment plus two additional years (total of three years).

 Allocation of Funding

-Section 5310 funds are apportioned among the states by a formula which is based on the number of seniors and people with disabilities in each state according to the latest available U.S. Census data.
+Section 5310 funds are apportioned among the states and designated recipients by a formula which is based on the number of older adults and people with disabilities in each state according to the latest available U.S. Census data.